AccountGo/accountgo/README.md

 5. Select existing database connection or create a new one.

 # Setup Develoment Environment (Visual Studio Code)
-In “Presentation” folder, there are three web projects.
-Go to demo site is http://accountgo.net
--	“Web” – an old web front-end.
--	“AccountGoWeb” – this is the future.
-Functionalities from the old "Web" front-end are soon transported to this project.
-Development under ASP.NET Core 2.1, ReactJS and MobX.
--	“Api” – ASP.NET REST API project to be consumed by “AccountGoWeb”.

 AccountGoWeb/Api projects using ASP.NET Core 2.1.

-“AccountGoWeb” use webpack so you also need to install webpack to the project.
+-   “AccountGoWeb” requires webpack, webpack-cli, gulp, typescript installed
+-   “Api” – ASP.NET REST API project to be consumed by “AccountGoWeb”

 1. Install Visual Studio Code.
 1. Clone/Fork the latest repo here https://github.com/AccountGo/accountgo
 1. Build the projects in this order.
 Core->Services->Dto->Api.
-To build the project, CD to project folder and execute "dotnet restore" then "dotnet build".
+To build the project, CD to each project folder and execute "dotnet restore" then "dotnet build".
+Confirm if everything can build properly.
 1. CD to AccountGoWeb project folder.
+This includes several steps.
+From this folder, do the following.
 1. Install typescript.
 Execute "npm install -g typescript"
 1. Install webpack-cli.
 Execute "npm install -g webpack-cli"
 1. Install webpack.
 Execute "npm install -g webpack"
 1. Install gulp.
 Execute "npm install -g gulp"
-1. In cmd, type and enter "gulp"
-1. In cmd, type and enter "tsc"
-1. In cmd, type and enter "webpack"
+1. Still in the same folder, type and enter the following in command prompt.
+1. "gulp" (This will run the gulpfile.js)
+1. "tsc" (This will run the tsconfig.json)
+1. "webpack" (This will run the webpack.config.js)
-1. In cmd, type and enter "dotnet build"
+1. "dotnet build"
-1. Run the front-end by typing "dotnet run"
+1. Then run the front-end by typing "dotnet run"

 # Run "Api" project
 1. Run the api by typing "dotnet run".
 Make sure you CD to api project.